 Jot down some of the thoughts, observations, and questions that come to mind as you look at each line of your statement.
 If you have to, go back into your bank statements or bookkeeping software to remind yourself of why certain numbers are the way they are (this is when it comes in handy to use those notes/memo fields when inputting transactions into your bookkeeping software!).

-If you had a budget (which I highly recommend!), how did your performance match up against your projections?
+If you had a budget (which I highly recommend!), how did your performance match up against your goals?
 If you did better, why?
 Can you capitalize on that?
 If you did worse, why?
 How can you improve?
 What needs to be cut?

 - Face the issues.